subquery/documentation/docs/indexer/run_publish/publish.md

 - **Override Network and Dictionary Endpoints:** You can override the endpoints in your project manifest here.
 - **Indexer Version:** This is the version of SubQuery's node service that you want to run this SubQuery on.
 See [`@subql/node`](https://www.npmjs.com/package/@subql/node).
 - **Query Version:** This is the version of SubQuery's query service that you want to run this SubQuery on.
 See [`@subql/query`](https://www.npmjs.com/package/@subql/query).
-- **Advanced Settings:** There are numerous advanced settings which are explained via the inbuild help feature.
+- **Advanced Settings:** There are numerous advanced settings which are explained via the in built help feature.

 ![Deploy your first Project](/assets/img/run_publish/projects_first_deployment.png)